Install MonkOS Locally

 sudo apt update

-sudo apt upgrade monkd monk
+sudo apt install monkd monk

 yum update monk monkd